Content updates

 Timely implementation of the case plan by everyone involved in its development is critical to achieving the identified goals.
 Once the family and their safety and support network have a copy of the case plan:

 Use the Framework for Practice engagement tools when implementing the case plan.
-(Refer to the practice guide Framework for Practice.)
+(Refer to Our Approach, Strengthening families Protecting children Framework for practice.)
 The tools make it easier to work collaboratively with the family and their network in promoting safety and positive changes.

 If, during the course of the intervention, a parent exhibits hostile or aggressive behaviour, talk to a senior team leader and refer to the practice guide Working with hostility and aggression in child protection.